 And students love learning from an artist who is so versatile and driven.
-Dennis' latest project has him particularly excited; he's working with poet Kim Stafford on a project to commemorate the centennial birthday of Stafford's father, poet William Stafford, in 2014.
-He's creating 24 block illustrations for a book featuring Stafford's short story "The Osage Orange Tree," a rare piece of Stafford's prose.
+A recent project saw Dennis working with poet Kim Stafford to commemorate the centennial birthday of Stafford's father, poet William Stafford, in 2014.
+He created 24 block illustrations for a book featuring Stafford's short story "The Osage Orange Tree," a rare piece of Stafford's prose.

 "It's kind of a memoir of Stafford's senior year in high school," Dennis explained.
 "It's different than anything I've ever done, so that's kind of fun.
 It's quite compelling, a very evocative piece of writing, and it has a little twist at the end.
 It's not about fishing!"

 While best known for his block prints, Dennis is a multi-talented artist.
 He started his career as a painter, and he regularly teaches classes in metal sculpture, two-dimensional design and pastel drawing.

 He refers to Marylhurst's art program as a "sleeping giant."

 "Our BFA is equivalent to a great many other schools' master's programs, it's that rigorous," Dennis commented.

 He loves the range of students he sees go through the program every year – some seeking to be professional artists, and some simply desiring the well-rounded experience of a liberal arts university.

 "Our program is designed in a way that allows students to graduate with the tools they need to create their next body of work," Dennis explained.
 "We do very well in graduating artists.